 What is IFTTT?
-Getting started with smart home automation from If This, Then That
+How to automate your smart home with If This, Then That

 You can order an Uber by speaking to Alexa and control your August door locks via Google Assistant, but what about having your lights flash when the Uber arrives?
 Or setting your smoke alarm to text you when it detects smoke?